Keeping your store up to date

 Why should I keep my Magento store up to date?

 Deploying changes little and often is better than deploying larger changes irregularly.
-This is simply because the more code which differs, the greater the chance there is for bugs to have been introduced which could have been missed in testing.
-This can still be the case with quality development work and is often just the nature of coding complex systems like Magento.
-So to minimise code changes per deploy, and therefore potential bugs, deploying little and often is a good idea.
+This is simply because the more code that differs, the greater the chance for bugs to be introduced, which could have been missed in testing.
+This can still be the case with quality development work and is occasionally just the nature of coding complex systems like Magento.
+To minimise code changes per deployment, and therefore potential bugs, deploying little and often is a good idea.

-How easy is it to upgrade Magento?
+How easy is the upgrade process?

-When developing Magento one principle should be paramount - are these changes going to compromise the store upgrade path?
-There should be an obligation on both the side of the client and the developer to protect the store upgrade path.
-The client should be looking to stick as closely to core functionality as practically possible, only moving away if it's an essential business requirement.
-At the same time the developer should be informing the client if they feel like a requested change is something that could represent an issue further down the line.
+When developing Magento, one principle should be paramount - are these changes going to compromise the store upgrade path?
+There should be an obligation for both client and developer to protect the store upgrade path.
+The client should stick as closely to the core functionality as practically possible, only moving away if it's an essential business requirement.
+At the same time, the developer should inform the client if they feel like a requested change could represent an issue further down the line.